skip to Main Content

 When the Union of South Africa was established in 1910, the country had two British colonies (Cape Colony and Natal) and two Boer republics (Orange Free State and Transvaal).
 To satisfy the various political interests of the time, it was decided to have three capital cities, each representing one of the former colonies and one of the former republics.
 This arrangement has continued to this day.

-Activity idea: Use the above blank map of South African provinces with capitals to further explore the geography and history of the country.
-Identify and label the provinces and the capitals.
+Activity idea: Use the above blank map of South African provinces with capitals further to explore the geography and history of the country.
+Identify and label the provinces and the means.
 Are you able to memorize the location of all the important cities?

 Extra challenge: Can you shade in the map to represent the historical divisions?